Azure/azure-sdk-for-js/sdk/storage/storage-file-share/README.md

 ### NPM

 > Note: This package was previously published under the name `@azure/storage-file`.
 It has been renamed to `@azure/storage-file-share` which is not published to the npm yet.
-Please make use of the `@azure/storage-file` package until `@azure/storage-file-share` is published to the npm.
+Please make use of the `@azure/storage-file` package until `@azure/storage-file-share` is published to npm.

 The preferred way to install the Azure File Storage client library for JavaScript is to use the npm package manager.
 Simply type the following into a terminal window:
 ```bash